Clichés … Clichés are cliché because they are soooo … damned cliché!

 But for hard core misanthropes, of course Black lives matter.
 All lives matter.

 No need to wonder how many supporters of Black Lives Matter, the movement, have read beyond those powerful words.
-I opine none other than academics and enlightened people.
+I opine none other than academics and uniquely focused-on-that enlightened people.

 The founders of the “movement”, ignored or as it is now revealed, cared not at all what their words engendered.
 They were neo-fascists, unyielding in their sexuality and supremacy, masquerading as trending Marxists, inexorably committed chauvinists, and, ultimately, morally bankrupt extraordinary thieves.